 “The greatness of the man’s power is the measure of his surrender.”
 William Booth

 I felt like I was coming undone.
 I hadn’t had a real break in almost two years.
-I felt as if I were being pulled in so many directions with no recovery time – from my “if-I-don’t-do-it-it-doesn’t-get-done” home life, trying to grow Logos Writing and Editing Service and still maintain my own writing, to wearing multiple hats at our local fellowship while living with residual effects of a past surgery that added a level of stress few people understood.
-Add to that the fact that I haven’t slept well for a while (I have become very familiar with MeTV’s early morning lineup beginning with Ironside at 3:00 am and ending with the credit roll of I Love Lucy at 7:00), I was one big, raw emotional nerve.
+I felt as if I were being pulled in so many directions with no recovery time—from my “if-I-don’t-do-it-it-doesn’t-get-done” home life, trying to grow Logos Writing and Editing Service and still maintain my own writing, to wearing multiple hats at our local fellowship while living with residual effects of a past surgery that added a level of stress to my life that few people understood.
+Add to that the fact that I hadn’t slept well for a while (I had become very familiar with MeTV’s early morning lineup beginning with Ironside at 3:00 am and ending with the credit roll of I Love Lucy at 7:00), I was one big, raw emotional nerve.
 It was showing up in my attitude and my responses, and I didn’t like it.
 The conditions were ripe for an explosion or, more likely in my case, an implosion.

 It wouldn’t take much.
 It didn’t take much.
 It only took a text message.